The shared singleton session object.

 unregister), and is based on a default configuration.

-When working with a shared session, you should generally avoid customizing the cache, cookie storage, or credential storage (unless you are already doing so with
+In general, when working with a shared session, you should avoid customizing the cache, cookie storage, or credential storage (unless you are already doing so with

-NSURLConnection), because there’s a very good chance that you’ll eventually outgrow the capabilities of the default session, at which point you’ll have to rewrite all of those customizations in a manner that works with your custom URL sessions.
+NSURLConnection).
+There’s a good chance that you’ll outgrow the capabilities of the default session, at which point you’ll have to rewrite all of those customizations to work with your custom URL sessions.

 In other words, if you’re doing anything with caches, cookies, authentication, or custom networking protocols, you should probably be using a default session instead of the shared session.